 The New York Dance Police (NYDP) ticket folks for NOT dancing, issuing summons to free or discounted dance classes or parties.
 Volunteers receive a hat, t-shirt, whistle and ticket book and are also asked to distribute programs to audience members along the parade route.

-A brief meetup will occur a week or two before the 10th Annual Dance Parade and Festival.
 We hope you’ll join us to shake up the city with more dance.